ePages-de/epages-docs/_posts/2016/2016-02-16-pipeline-elk-test-evaluation-2.md

 #### Basics

 Within our architecture the Logstash container runs as a comprehensive log forwarder, which means it acts as processor, shipper and indexer of the test results.
 Hence, it's main purpose is to read, transform and feed the test objects as documents into our Elasticsearch cluster.
-For this purpose the configuration file defines the input and the output of Logstash as well as how the data has to be filtered before dispatching the events to Elasticsearch.
+For this purpose, the configuration file defines the input and the output of Logstash as well as how the data has to be filtered before dispatching the events to Elasticsearch.
 The input is given by a file path, which can also contain a regular expression.
 As described above, we use a JSON log file that is parsed by Logstash.
 The filter is able to add and remove fields from the JSON object.
 The output declares where the formatted message should be sent to.
-In our case this is configurable by environment variables, which will be explained by the following paragraphs.
+In our case this is configurable by environment variables, which will be explained in the following paragraphs.

 #### Configuration

-In the Logstash configuration, there is the possibility to use `if`-statements and environment variables.
-In addition to this, we decided to write our own templating engine based on the Jinja2 framework to achieve high flexibility in which variables can be feed into the rendering process.
-This allows us to have an environment specific configuration for each VM the Docker container is running on.
-To use this feature we forward some variables into our container.
+In the Logstash configuration it is possible to use `if`-statements and environment variables.
+In addition to this, we decided to write our own templating engine based on the Jinja2 framework to achieve high flexibility in which variables can be fed into the rendering process.
+This allows us to have an environment-specific configuration for each VM the Docker container is running on.
+To use this feature, we forward some variables into our container.
 Our `docker-entrypoint` script renders the configuration templates and starts the Logstash agent.

 {% highlight text %}{% raw %}
 ######################################